docker/docs/atomist/try-atomist.md

 ## Prerequisites

-Before you can begin the setup, you’ll need a Docker ID.
+Before you can begin the setup, you need a Docker ID.
 If you don't already have one, you can [register here](https://hub.docker.com/signup){: target="blank" rel="noopener" class=""}.